 - a.
-Social rent For social rent LGAH will increase rents by up to CPI plus 1% every April, in line with the Standard (or any legislative/regulatory changes which supersede this guidance), with the relevant prescribed notices given to tenants as stipulated within their tenancy agreement clauses. - b.
-Affordable rent For affordable rent LGAH will increase rents by up to CPI plus 1% every April, in line with the Standard (or any legislative/regulatory changes which supersede this guidance), with the relevant prescribed notices given to tenants as stipulated within their tenancy agreement clauses. - c.
-London Affordable Rent (LAR) LGAH will increase rents by up to CPI plus 1% every April, in line with the Standard (or any legislative/regulatory changes which supersede this guidance) with the relevant prescribed notices given to tenants as stipulated within their tenancy agreement clauses. - d.
+Social rent For social rent LGAH will increase rents by up to CPI plus 1% every April, in line with the Rent Standard (or any legislative/regulatory changes which supersede this guidance), with the relevant prescribed notices given to tenants as stipulated within their tenancy agreement clauses. - b.
+Affordable rent For affordable rent LGAH will increase rents by up to CPI plus 1% every April, in line with the Rent Standard (or any legislative/regulatory changes which supersede this guidance), with the relevant prescribed notices given to tenants as stipulated within their tenancy agreement clauses. - c.
+London Affordable Rent (LAR) LGAH will increase rents by up to CPI plus 1% every April, in line with the Rent Standard (or any legislative/regulatory changes which supersede this guidance) with the relevant prescribed notices given to tenants as stipulated within their tenancy agreement clauses. - d.
 London Living Rent (LLR) Where LGAH has delivered London Living Rent properties, in accordable with the Homes for Londoners guidance rents will increase by up to CPI (excluding the additional 1% uplift). - e.
-Intermediate Rent Although rent adjustments for this tenure sits outside of the Rent Standard, LGAH will generally seek to increase annual rents by rates equivalent to the RSH Standard every April in line with tenures detailed in clause 5a to 5c.
+Intermediate Rent Although rent adjustments for this tenure sits outside of the Rent Standard, LGAH will generally seek to increase annual rents by rates equivalent to the RSH Rent Standard every April in line with tenures detailed in clause 5a to 5c.
 This will be subject to Board consideration with the Board free to adopt an alternative increase should it wish to. - f.
-Shared Ownership Rent charged on unsold equity will be increased in line with the relevant lease agreement clause and typically by RPI + 0.5% each year.
-If RPI is nil or negative the rent increase will be 0.5%.
-Annual increases will be made on 1 April and will be calculated using RPI from the previous September. - g.
-All inflation calculations will be subject to any relevant clauses in S106 agreements and, where appropriate, with relevance to the performance of wider market rents where appropriate.
+Shared Ownership Rent charged on unsold equity will be increased in line with the relevant lease agreement clause.
+This will either be by RPI + 0.5% or CPI + 1%..
+If RPI or CPI are nil or negative the rent will be reviewed in accordance with the relevant lease provisions..
+Annual increases will be made on 1 April and will be calculated using RPI or CPI from the previous September. - g.
+Stock Acquisition Where housing stock is acquired with annual review provisions which do not fall in line with f, calculations will be made in line with the specific lease provisions. - h.
+Fair Rent Where required, the relevant application will be made to the Valuation Office Agency (VOA) in advance of the new rent being calculated. - All inflation calculations will be subject to any relevant clauses in S106 agreements and, where appropriate, with relevance to the performance of wider market rents where appropriate.